dgerabagi/data-curation-environment/flattened_repo.md

                 }
             }

-            const cycle0Content = `<Cycle 0>
+            // C146 Fix: Add explicit instructions for the AI const cycle0Context = `<Cycle 0>
 <Cycle Context>
+You are a senior software developer tasked with scaffolding a new project.
 Review the user's project scope in M4.
-Your task is to act as a senior project architect and begin establishing the necessary documentation to achieve the user's goals.
-You have been provided with a set of best-practice templates for software engineering documentation as static context.
-Use these examples to guide your output.
-Your first response should be to generate a starter set of artifacts for this new project.
-Begin by creating a Master Artifact List (A0), similar to the provided template, and then create the first few essential planning documents (e.g., Project Vision, High-Level Requirements).
+Your goal is to generate the initial set of files needed to start the project, based on the provided templates.

+**CRITICAL INSTRUCTIONS:**
+1. Your output MUST be a series of code/configuration files.
+2. You MUST NOT output documentation artifacts (e.g., <A1_project_vision.md>).
+Instead, create the actual files (e.g., package.json, src/main.ts).
+3. Every file you generate MUST be enclosed in the strict XML format: \`<file path="path/to/file.ext">...</file>\`.
 </Cycle Context>
 <Static Context>
 ${staticContext.trim()}